jjbuck/jonathanjbuck-website/content/posts/migrating-mongodb-to-dynamodb.md

 internal/modules/cjs/loader.js:807
   return process.dlopen(module, path.toNamespacedPath(filename));

 ## Port
 Apparently nginx's default port is 8081.
 I couldn't figure out how to change this in elastic beanstalk, so I had to change my app to use that port in the app.js file.
+This is probably not news to anyone previously familiar with Elastic Beanstalk, but for a new user it tripped me up.

-`const port = process.env.PORT || 3000`
+    const port = process.env.PORT || 3000

 This also necessitates changes throughout the app.
-Rather than define the full route http://localhost:3000/<resource>, we delete the prefix and use a relative route.
+Rather than define the full route http://localhost:3000/<resource>, we delete the prefix and use relative routes throughout.

-## Note for Modern Mac OSX
+## Note for OSX Catalina

-For Modern macos/OSX, you need to find your ~/Library/Python/$version/bin directory and add it to your $PATH.
+I updated to OSX Catalina in the course of this project, and I consequently had to update my PATH.
+Find your ~/Library/Python/$version/bin directory and add it to your $PATH.
 This will help you locate the one where aws got installed.

     $ ls -d ~/Library/Python/*/bin/aws
-/Users/bbronosky/Library/Python/3.6/bin/aws
+    /Users/jbuck/Library/Python/3.7/bin/aws

-So based on that I added this line to my .bashrc
+So based on that I added this line to my .bashrc.

-export PATH=$HOME/Library/Python/3.6/bin:$PATH
+    export PATH=$HOME/Library/Python/3.7/bin:$PATH

 ## Body is disturbed or locked

 I ran into this error a lot.
+This is probably not anything an experienced Javascript developer would struggle with, it was new to me.
 It seems to be thrown when in the context of parsing the response from fetch.
-In particular, when I would attempt to call then(async (response) => {
+In particular, when I would attempt to call

+    then(async (response) => {
         let msg = await response.text()
+        ...
+    }

 response.text() multiple times.
-The solution is to call .text() once and assign it to a variable (in this case `msg`), and then reference the variable going forward.
+The solution is to call .text() **once** and assign it to a variable (in this case `msg`), and then reference the variable going forward.

 ## Deploying to Elastic Beanstalk

 Rather than deploy to Heroku, I wanted to deploy to Elastic Beanstalk.
 Since I went about the environment creation and deployment in a sort of ad hoc way, the role autogenerated by the Elastic Beanstalk CLI doesn't have permissions to invoke any DynamoDB resources.
 Since this was just a toy project, I just manually edited this role.

+Deploying with the Elastic Beanstalk CLI is pretty straightforward.
+    eb init
+    eb create
+    eb deploy

+One additional caveat here is that if your project directory is also a local git repo, the Elastic Beanstalk CLI will attempt to deploy the latest *committed* version, which may not be the current state of all your project files!

+# Conclusion
+Whew!
+It's finally done.
+If you made it this far, thanks for reading.
+The finished product is http://travelapp-dev.us-west-2.elasticbeanstalk.com.

 # Useful Resource